-Asylum in USA: new USCIS process
+Asylum in USA: 2018 change to USCIS process

 There is a new process for asylum in the USA.
 Starting in 2018, the United States Citizenship and Immigration Services (USCIS) changed its process.
 New applicants will receive their hearings first.
 People who are already waiting for a hearing will have to wait longer.